knuckleswtf/scribe-docs/laravel/reference/10-config.md

 ### `description`
 A description for your API.
 This will be placed in the "Introduction" section, before the `intro_text`.
 It will also be used as the `info.description` field in the generated Postman collection and OpenAPI spec.

+### `version`
+A version number for the OpenAPI document.
+This will be used as the `info.version` field in the generated OpenAPI spec.

 ### `intro_text`
 The text to place in the "Introduction" section (after the `description`).
 Markdown and HTML are supported.